DavidMertz/RegEx_Puzzles/book.md

 The second example is a little different.
 The first word 'this' never reoccurs.
-But the second word 'and' does occur later in the phrase, and therefore it, and everything following the duplicated word must be excluded.
+But the second word 'and' does occur later in the phrase, and therefore it, and everything following the duplicated word, must be excluded.

 Before you turn the page...